lochmueller/staticfilecache/Documentation/KnownProblems/Index.rst

 Using Garbage Collection
 ------------------------

 By using the garbage collection of the core.
 Please select the right backend.
-The Typo3DatabaseBackend should only slected in combination with the StaticFileCacheBackend to avoid problems in the cache structure.
+The Typo3DatabaseBackend should only selected in combination with the StaticFileCacheBackend to avoid problems in the cache structure.